 However, Some cats would rather cool down in a comfortable environment than be cooled down directly by what could be described as targeted wind.

-I mean, if you were to sit directly or stand directly in front of a fan that is targeted wind that’s meant for you or whoever passes directly in front of it.
+I mean, if you sit or stand directly in front of a fan that is targeted wind that’s meant for you or whoever passes directly in front of it.
 That’s not necessarily a cool environment but a well-placed burst of wind.
 Then once again, this small difference can make some cats very uneasy.

 Do Cats Like Fan Noise?